-The Company depends on a small group of key manufacturers of concrete pumping equipment, and has historically relied primarily on three companies, the largest two of which experienced ownership changes in 2012.
-The Company cannot predict the impact on its suppliers of changes in the economic environment and other developments in their respective businesses, and the Company cannot provide any assurance that its vendors will provide their historically high level of service support and quality.
+We depend on a small group of key manufacturers of concrete pumping equipment, and have historically relied primarily on three companies, the largest two of which experienced ownership changes in 2012.
+We cannot predict the impact on our suppliers of changes in the economic environment and other developments in their respective businesses, and we cannot provide any assurance that our vendors will provide their historically high level of service support and quality.
 Any deterioration in such service support or quality could result in additional maintenance costs, operational issues, or both.
-Insolvency, financial difficulties, strategic changes or other factors may result in the Company's suppliers not being able to fulfill the terms of their agreements with it, whether satisfactorily or at all.
-Further, such factors may render suppliers unwilling to extend contracts that provide favorable terms to the Company, or may force them to seek to renegotiate existing contracts with the Company.
-The Company believes the market for supplying equipment used in the Company's business is increasingly competitive; however, termination of the Company's relationship with any of the Company's key suppliers, or interruption of the Company's business, financial condition, results of operations and cash flows in the event that the Company is unable to obtain adequate and reliable equipment or supplies from other sources in a timely manner or at all.
+Insolvency, financial difficulties, strategic changes or other factors may result in our suppliers not being able to fulfill the terms of their agreements with us, whether satisfactorily or at all.
+Further, such factors may render suppliers unwilling to extend contracts that provide favorable terms to us or may force them to seek to renegotiate existing contracts with us.
+We believe the market for supplying equipment used in our business is increasingly competitive; however, termination of our relationship with any of our key suppliers, or interruption of our access to concrete pumping equipment, pipe or other supplies, could have a material adverse effect on our business, financial condition, results of operations and cash flows in the event that we are unable to obtain adequate and reliable equipment or supplies from other sources in a timely manner or at all.

-If the Company's average fleet age increases, the Company's offerings may not be as attractive to potential customers and the Company's operating costs may increase, impacting the Company's results of operations.
+If our average fleet age increases, our offerings may not be as attractive to potential customers and our operating costs may increase, impacting our results of operations.

-As the Company's equipment ages, the cost of maintaining such equipment, if not replaced within a certain period of time or amount of use, will likely increase.
-The Company estimates that its fleet assets generally will have a useful life of up to 25 years depending on the size of the machine, hours in service, yardage pumped, and, in certain instances, other circumstances unique to an asset.
-The Company manages its fleet of equipment according to the wear and tear that a specific type of equipment is expected to experience over its useful life.
-As of October 31, 2018, the average age of the Company's equipment in the United States and the United Kingdom was approximately 10 years and 8 years, respectively, and it is the Company's strategy to maintain average fleet age at approximately 10 years.
-If the average age of the Company's equipment increases, whether as a result of the Company's inability to access sufficient capital to maintain or replace equipment in a timely manner or otherwise, the Company's investment in the maintenance, parts and repair for individual pieces of equipment may exceed the book value or replacement value of that equipment.
-The Company cannot assure you that costs of maintenance will not materially increase in the future.
-Any material increase in such costs could have a material adverse effect on the Company's business, financial condition and results of operations.
-Additionally, as the Company's equipment ages, it may become less attractive to potential customers, thus decreasing the Company's ability to effectively compete for new business.
+As our equipment ages, the cost of maintaining such equipment, if not replaced within a certain period of time or amount of use, will likely increase.
+We estimate that our fleet assets generally will have a useful life of up to 25 years depending on the size of the machine, hours in service, yardage pumped, and, in certain instances, other circumstances unique to an asset.
+We manage our fleet of equipment according to the wear and tear that a specific type of equipment is expected to experience over its useful life.
+As of October 31, 2019, the average age of our equipment was approximately nine years, and it is our strategy to maintain average fleet age at approximately 10 years.
+If the average age of our equipment increases, whether as a result of our inability to access sufficient capital to maintain or replace equipment in a timely manner or otherwise, our investment in the maintenance, parts and repair for individual pieces of equipment may exceed the book value or replacement value of that equipment.
+We cannot assure you that costs of maintenance will not materially increase in the future.
+Any material increase in such costs could have a material adverse effect on our business, financial condition and results of operations.
+Additionally, as our equipment ages, it may become less attractive to potential customers, thus decreasing our ability to effectively compete for new business.

-The costs of new equipment the Company uses in its fleet may increase, requiring it to spend more for replacement equipment or preventing it from procuring equipment on a timely basis.
+The costs of new equipment we use in our fleet may increase, requiring us to spend more for replacement equipment or preventing us from procuring equipment on a timely basis.

-The cost of new equipment for use in the Company's concrete pumping fleet could increase due to increased material costs to the Company's suppliers or other factors beyond the Company's control.
-Such increases could materially adversely impact the Company's financial condition, results of operations and cash flows in future periods.
-Furthermore, changes in technology or customer demand could cause certain of the Company's existing equipment to become obsolete and require it to purchase new equipment at increased costs.
+The cost of new equipment for use in our concrete pumping fleet could increase due to increased material costs to our suppliers or other factors beyond our control.
+Such increases could materially adversely impact our financial condition, results of operations and cash flows in future periods.
+Furthermore, changes in technology or customer demand could cause certain of our existing equipment to become obsolete and require us to purchase new equipment at increased costs.